hsinyu-chen/virtual-button-box/README.md

 ## How To Use

-1. click Hcs.VirtualButtonBox.exe to start hosting server ( right click on tray icon to exit)
+1. click Hcs.VirtualButtonBox.exe to start hosting server ( right click on tray icon to exit)，virtual-button-box need Admin privilege to communicate with Vjoy

 2. open browser at pc/phone with url http://<your.pc.local.ip>:9998 (eq: http://192.168.1.123:9998)